MJ147/FindNextGame/README.md

 ## Inspiration
 The application is completely created by me.
 The game idea is also mine.
 I wanted to learn Swing so I didn't use any GUI generator.
-I used a Stackover Flow and documentation.
+I used the Stack Overflow and the Documentation.

 ## Technologies
 * Java 8